Getting your head in the game

 As a kid, you may have also been told that foreign vehicles were poorly made–and in fairness, some were.
 But today’s cars for the American market are built to increasingly strict standards, whether they’re manufactured in Detroit or Deutschland.

 4. Try to forget previous experiences with particular makes and models.
 Maybe you owned a Honda that kept humming for more than a decade without a single incident.
 Or maybe you had a Kia that conked out whenever you gave it the side-eye.
 Good or bad, a car’s performance doesn’t solely depend on how it was built; it also has a lot to do with how well you take care of it (regular maintenance prevents regular headaches), where you live (bumpy streets, climate, and road salts all have an effect on parts), and the luck of the draw (because sometimes, a poorly built model of an otherwise awesome car can slip off the assembly line and into a showroom).
+With this being said, even if you are looking to improve the performance of your vehicle, it wouldn’t harm you to check out sites such as Compare Parts, just so you get an idea of how this may help your car in the long run.

 I’m not suggesting that regular oil changes will prevent a lemon from crapping out on you.
 I’m simply saying that, like a relationship, you often get out of a car what you put into it.
 Be open to vehicles that you’ve had unpleasant experiences with in the past.
 You never know: they could be the perfect match for your current needs.